jilleb/mib2-toolbox/README.md

 Note: this screen has to potential to ruin your MIB2 HIGH unit.
 The developers are not responsible for any troubles to anyone or anything caused by this toolbox.
 It's never our intention to harm any person, car or brand.
 Use the tools wisely, don't be a douche.

+Note: This is **not** a universal Jailbreak-like solution for all your needs and firmware versions.

 # Requirements
 - Read the entire readme
 - At least 1 healthy set of brains